Diffusion on the circle and a stochastic correlation model: Stochastic correlation models in finance

 In this section we propose to model stochastic correlation in financial markets using the circular diffusions described above.
 We also consider the estimation of such a model.

 Let $S^{(1)}_t$ and $S^{(2)}_t$ describe the price of two assets at time $t$.
 We assume that the price dynamics of $S^{(1)}_t$ and $S^{(2)}_t$ follow a correlated geometric Brownian motion.
 Geometric Brownian motion is a benchmark stock price model due to its analytical tractability, other suitable price processes can also be considered.
-We describe the dynamics below,
+We consider two cases- one where the volatility is constant and the other where the volatility is stochastic, with correlation being stochastic in both cases.